GoGross/is-date-within-range/README.md

 # is-date-within-range
-Check if a date is within a period of a two given date, returns `true` or `false`
+Check if a date is within a period of a two given dates, should return `true` or `false`

 #### NPM
 ```